Belmont-Paul Women’s Equality National Monument – Washington, DC

 Turning Point Suffrage Memorial – Fairfax County, Virginia

-The Turning Point Suffragist Memorial Association is working to build a national memorial to commemorate and honor the millions of suffragists whose 72-year fight for enfranchisement culminated in the passage of the 19th Amendment in 1920.
-The memorial’s opening is scheduled for August 2020.
+The Turning Point Suffragist Memorial Association is a national memorial commemorating the millions of suffragists whose 72-year fight for enfranchisement culminated in the passage of the 19th Amendment in 1920.

 Woman Suffrage Statue – U.S. Capitol, Washington, DC